LIMXTEC/DUST/doc/build-masternode.md

-MASTERNODE BUILD NOTES [written by MangledBlue & LIMXSUPPORT]
+MASTERNODE BUILD NOTES [written by MangledBlue & BSDSUPPORT]
 ======================
 Some notes on how to build a Bitsend Masternode in Ubuntu server.
 Using Windows Qt Client to configure.

 System requirements
 --------------------
-An Ubuntu 16.04 64bit server is recommended with at least 1024MB of memory and 25GB space available when running a Masternode.
+An Ubuntu 14.10 64bit server is recommended with at least 768MB of memory and 15GB space available when running a Masternode.

 Notes
 -----
-You need exactly 25000 BSD to run a Masternode.
+You need exactly 5000 BSD to run a Masternode.
 Masternode input must have at least 15 confirmations.
 Building a new wallet.dat is also recommended (a seperate .conf is needed).
-Masternode earnings are going to this wallet.dat and address.
-Send only newly earned coins away and pay attention for transaction fees.
+Masternode earnings going to this wallet.dat and address.
+Send only new earned coins away and pay attention for transaction fees.
-To fix a broken accountaddress 0 (possible when sending huge amounts of coins away), do a self TX of 25000 BSD.
+To fix a broken accountaddress 0 (possible when sending huge amounts of coins away), do a self tx of 5000 BSD.

 Start